-Also known as White Top Hat and also the Grey Drab Top Hat – synonymous as the hat worn with Morning Suit, as the Wedding Hat of choice. the Laird Grey Top Hat is made from Supersmooth Furfelt, brushed to feel luxuriously soft.
-This is a top Hat so shorter than the Topper (see Topper Melusine) but a classic choice for that Special Occasion.
+Also known as White Top Hat and the Grey Drab Top Hat – synonymous as the hat worn with the Morning Suit as the Wedding Hat of choice.
+The Laird Grey Top Hat is made from super smooth Furfelt, brushed to feel luxuriously soft.
+This is a top hat so shorter in crow height than the Topper (see Topper Melusine) but a classic choice for that Special Occasion.

 Our standard Top Hat is a hard, black Silk finish Top Hat, or Luxury Wool Top Hat or FurFelt Top Hat.
 The acceptable colors of top hats haven’t changed much with the traditional white hats (which are grey) and black being the most popular.
 The grey top hats are a daytime racing color, to be worn at less formal occasions which demand a top hat, like Royal Ascot for the Royal Enclosure, with a Morning Suit.
 The Topper or Top Hat is also ideal as a Wedding Hat for the Groom, Best Man or as a special Occasion Hat.
 Top Hats were tradionally worn as a theatre hat, but as formal hats go the Homburg is a good, modern substitute for the Top Hat.

 The Collapsible silk Opera hat, The Gibus or Chapeau Claque (because of the noise the springs make when the hap is expanded) or “Crush hat”, always black, is still worn on formal occasions with White Tie.
 Silk Top Hats are made from satin or grosgrain silk.
 Silk hats are in great demand and go for £2500+ for a good one.